After recent fall…

 New Photos show Joseph Ratzinger with Black Eye

 The diocese of Passau, Germany, just published two new images of the so-called “Pope Emeritus”, Fr.
 Joseph Ratzinger, otherwise known by his stage name “Benedict XVI.”
-Click on each image for a larger version:
+Here is one of them:

-The two visitors seen in these photos are “Bishop” Stefan Oster of the diocese of Passau, Germany, in which lies Benedict’s birthplace, and Mr. Peter Seewald, a German journalist who has produced numerous interview books with Ratzinger.
+The two visitors seen in this photo are “Bishop” Stefan Oster of the diocese of Passau, Germany, in which lies Benedict’s birthplace, and Mr. Peter Seewald, a German journalist who has produced numerous interview books with Ratzinger.
 Oster and Seewald visited Benedict to give him a copy of a new book they collaborated on, entitled Benedikt XVI.
 Der deutsche Papst (“Benedict XVI: The German Pope”).

 If you look closely, you will see that Fr.
 Ratzinger has a black eye on the right side of his face.
 According to the accompanying text on the Passau diocesan web site provided by Mr. Oster, this injury was due to a recent fall: